As an Amazon Associate we earn from qualifying purchases.

-We may be coming on to a new era where the bra as we know it begins its descent from reigning women’s intimates.
+I may be entering a new era where the bra as I know it begins its descent from reigning women’s intimates.
 If not going braless, women are resorting to bralettes or other creative ways to cover their nipples (double-sided tape and bra pads, anyone?).

 Strapless and backless bras are in a league of their own.
 It might have not been named the “bra of the future” but it’s likely going to be a mainstay underpinning for future generations.

 Just the sound of strapless and backless bras might make you doubt its effectiveness, but maybe with a little bit of context about its history, you’ll understand how I ended up with what I can only call an innovation.

 |Corset||Bust, steel or plastic bones, waist tape, grommets||Form an hourglass shape||Over a shirt or under tight-fitting dresses|

 |Posĕs||Cone-shaped cups, backless||First backless and strapless bra for swimming||Regular bra or bikini top|

 |Modern strapless||Can have full-coverage cups and wired bands||Eliminate pesky straps||Everyday wear, casual, work|

 |Adhesive||Can have partial cups and some form of adhesive||Seamless and invisible bras||Everyday wear, casual, work|